onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 **Done last sprint**

-* Continued with doc revisions for Band Oracle
+* Completed doc revisions for Band Oracle
 * Met with Pyth team who will report back on feasibility and timeline for EVM oracle integration
 * Completed LayerZero intake process
 * Continue Flow JVM-SDK update

 **This sprint**

-* Complete final revision on Band Oracle docs and announce to community
+*

 **On Hold**
 - Waiting on Axelar changes to unblock launch at end of Q1